brbsix/subnuker/README.rst

   pip3 install --user subnuker

-The :code:`subnuker` package is known to be compatible with Python 3.
+The subnuker package is compatible with Python 3.

-:code:`subnuker` can process srt subtitle files right out of the box.
-If you wish to handle other types of subtitle files (ass, srt, ssa, sub), you'll need to install the **aeidon** module.
+subnuker can process **srt** subtitle files right out of the box.
+If you wish to handle other types of subtitle files, you'll need to install the **aeidon** module.

 On Debian/Ubuntu, try: